 There’s actually a recent study on this.
 Researchers found that runners with a history of recurrent calf strain injuries land with their heels further away from their center of mass.

 Similarly, if you remove your foot from the ground by pushing off with your toes, you’re essentially doing bodyweight calf raises every time you take a stride… and even a short run would be more than your body can handle.

-Again, the solution isn’t to hit the weight room or cross train to improve your calf raise strength.
+Again, the solution isn’t to hit the gym to lift weights or cross train to improve your calf raise strength.
 It’s to LIFT your foot off the ground (instead of pushing) by flexing at the hip.

 I know that sounds weird, so let me give you an image to help it make sense: